07 June 2018

 Tackling issues flagged during Men’s Health Week

-With the focus of Men’s Health Week, commencing 11 June, being on diabetes, Towergate Health & Protection is shining the spotlight on how employers can support and address the issue.
+With the focus of Men’s Health Week, commencing 11 June, being on diabetes, Towergate Employee Benefits is shining the spotlight on how employers can support and address the issue.
 One in ten men now have Type 1 or Type 2 diabetes* and they are 26% more likely than women to develop Type 2 diabetes.
 Whilst workplaces can’t provide the answer to tackling this alone - they can be part of the solution.

 Helping to choose healthy